RidhaMuneer/social-core/README.md

 - **View User Status**: See how many followers and followings a user has.
 - **Image Storage**: User-uploaded images are securely stored in AWS S3.
 - **Protected Routes**: Access to certain routes is restricted to authenticated users with valid JWT tokens.
+- **Peer to Peer chat**: Instant and random chat room between users using Websockets and Redis

 ## Tech Stack